Categories

 Go for a ride on a gondola/chairlift

 From mid-June through the first week of September, the Scenic Lift is open daily from 9:30 am to 4:00 pm.
-Choose between a gondola or one of the open lifts to enjoy panoramic views of Beaver Creek Village and the majestic Gore Range peaks as you ascend.
+Choose between a gondola or one of the open lifts and enjoy panoramic views of the Village and the majestic Gore Range peaks as you ascend.
 If you have a bike, you can bring that up for an extra fee.
-(Tickets are around $59 for adults, and combo deals are available.)
+(Tickets are around $70 for adults, and combo deals are available.)

 Step into nature